hammerlab/genspio/README.md

 Build
 -----

-You can install the library though `opam pin`:
+You can install the library though `opam`:

+    opam install genspio

+Or get the development version with `opam pin`:

     opam pin add genspio https://github.com/hammerlab/genspio.git